 Learn more: How Much Sleep Do Babies and Kids Need?

 Teenagers are known for being sleep-deprived.
 Late nights of studying and socializing combined with early school days make for a terrible combination.
-Adolescents need at least eight hours per night, and many teens report that they need about nine to ten hours in order to feel energized.
+Adolescents need at least 8 hours per night, and many teens report that they need about 9 to 10 hours in order to feel energized.

 Everyone is different, so instead of an absolute number, there’s a recommended range for adults to follow.
-The National Sleep Foundation reports that adults need about seven to nine hours of shuteye per night.
+The Mayo Clinic reports that adults need about seven to nine hours of shuteye per night.
 If you find that you still feel tired after seven hours, you may need eight or nine.

 Americans average just 6.8 hours of sleep per night, which isn’t nearly enough!